asifichy/web-app-online-cafe-shop-management-system/README.md

 ## Functional Requirements:

 > 1. A system must have authentication like admin, user, and visitor.
-> 2. A system should add, modify, and deleted the product.
+> 2. A system should add, modify and deleted the product.
 > 3. A system should charge the customer for the service when a certain action is completed.
 > 4. A system should be able to create an account, modify and delete it.
 > 5. A system should be able to maintain employee details which includes add, view, and delete actions.